kittykatattack/sound.js/README.md

 it at your peril!)
 The strategy for using the `soundEffect` function is to tinker with all these parameters and come up with your own custom library of sound effects for games.
-Think of it as a big sound board with thirteen colourful flashing dials you can play with.
-And think of yourself as a mad scientist and that thirteen is your lucky number!
+Think of it as a big sound board with fourteen colourful flashing dials you can play with.
+And think of yourself as a mad scientist and that fourteen is your lucky number!

+(Note: The last parameter `timeout` is the maximum duration of the sound.
+It's default value is `2` (2 seconds) which is usually long enough for most sound effects, but set it to a higher number if you're creating longer sounds.)

 ###Shoot sound